socal760/neighborhoods/README.md

 The first thing to do when making changes to a project, is to create a new branch.
 What **is** a branch anyway?

+Remember we're writing **place** haikus.
+So think about the place you want to write about, and create a branch named after that place.

 Since your other terminal is busy serving our website, you'll need a new one.
 Open another terminal and go to our project directory.

 ```